-Join Angie Taylor for an in-depth discussion in this video Creating turbulent noise, part of Kinetic Typography Techniques with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Creating turbulent noise, part of After Effects: Kinetic Typography Techniques (2011).

 In this movie, we're going to have a look at how you can use Turbulent Noise Effect to create all sorts of different Effects on your footage.
 To replicate a kind of old film dust and scratches effect for your footage.
 We're in Creative Effects AEP, which you can find in 05 Creative Effects folder.
 Which is in the Project Files folder.
 And if you go into the Project panel into Nested Comps you will find a Comp called Old Film.
 Double-click that to open it and you should see my layers here.
 They all have the Turbulent Noise Effect applied.